sapegin/blog.sapegin.me/content/en/all/personal-open-source.md

 ## I can send a link to show my code

 Often someone asks how I do this or that.
-If this or that is open sourced I could just send a link to a file on GitHub.
+If this or that is open sourced I could send a link to a file on GitHub.
 I can even select particular lines in that file.

 ## I receive pull requests with grammar fixes